Long-lived versus nocturnal stable atmospheric boundary layers: DNS characterisation, similarity theory, and regime classification: Technical Formulation

 \subsection{Dimensionless Control Parameters}

-In direct and large-eddy simulations of stably stratified Ekman layers, where surface cooling is the sole source of stratification, the Reynolds ($\Rey$), Richardson ($Ri$), and Rossby ($Ro$) numbers serve as the principal dimensionless control parameters.
-The Prandtl number ($Pr$) is typically fixed at a value of approximately 0.7 for atmospheric flows.
+For a nocturnal stable atmospheric boundary layer (SABL), the Reynolds ($\Rey$), Richardson ($Ri$), Rossby ($Ro$), and Prandtl ($Pr$) numbers constitute the primary dimensionless control parameters.
+In contrast, for a long‑lived stable Ekman layer, the presence of an imposed background stratification—distinct from the surface‑generated cooling—introduces an additional nondimensional parameter that must be accounted for.

-In a long-lived stable Ekman layer, an additional dimensionless parameter arise due to the presence of an ambient stratification---whose strength is quantified by Brunt-V{$\ddot{a}$}is{$\ddot{a}$}l{$\ddot{a}$} frequency, $N_a$---in addition to the thermal forcing at the surface.
-This can be verified by the application of the Buckingham-$\pi$ theorem to the governing equations for a long-lived stable Ekman layer (i.e. Eq. \ref{eq:gov_eqn1}-\ref{eq:gov_eqn3}), which yields the following dimensionless parameters
+Application of the Buckingham–$\pi$ theorem to the governing equations for a long‑lived stable Ekman layer with a uniform surface cooling flux (i.e. equations \ref{eq:gov_eqn1}–\ref{eq:gov_eqn3}) yields the following set of dimensionless parameters:

-where $G_w = \left( \frac{\partial b}{\partial y} \right)_{y=0}$ is the imposed buoyancy gradient in the surface normal direction.
-Furthermore, because the SABL is modeled as unbounded in both the horizontal plane and the positive $y$-direction, the flow problem lacks an imposed external length scale--such as the channel height typically present in bounded flow configurations.
-However, these dimensionless parameters can be rearranged to show their connection to the conventional parameters through internal scales as follows:
+where $G_w = \left( \frac{\partial b}{\partial z} \right)_{z=0}$ is the imposed buoyancy gradient in the surface (wall) normal direction.
+The nondimensional parameters $\Pi_s$ and $\Pi_w$ were first introduced in the context of canonical Prandtl slope flows \citeauthor{xiao_stability_2019}.
+The stratification‑perturbation parameter $\Pi_s$ represents the relative magnitude of the surface thermal forcing compared with the imposed ambient stratification \citep{xiao_stability_2019}.
+The wind‑forcing parameter $\Pi_w$ measures the ratio of kinetic‑energy input from the geostrophic (or ambient) wind to the combined damping arising from viscosity and background stratification \citep{xiao_linear_2020}.
+The Rossby‑radius parameter $\Pi_f$ characterizes the ratio of the Coriolis time scale to the buoyancy time scale associated with the ambient stratification.
+Given a characteristic height scale, $H$, the Rossby radius of deformation can be expressed as $L_R = H ~ \Pi^{-1}_f$.

+These dimensionless parameters may be further reorganized to reveal their relationship to the conventional nondimensional groups through appropriate internal scales, as follows:

-where $Ri_b$ and $Ri_s$ are bulk and surface Richardson number.
+where $Ri_{b,D}$ and $Ri_{s,D}$ denote the bulk and surface Richardson numbers, respectively, both defined using the laminar Ekman‑layer depth $D=\sqrt{2\nu/f}$.

-As evident from Eq. \ref{eq:conv_param}, $Re$ and bulk Richardson number ($Ri_b$) (or surface Richardson number $Ri_s$) alone are insufficient as control parameters for characterizing a long-lived SABL because each parameter is a function of the other dimensionless parameters defined in Eq. \ref{eq:dim_param}.
-It is also worth noting that the parameters in Eq. \ref{eq:dim_param} offer a more intuitive framework for describing the main drivers of the flow dynamics.

-Gradient Richardson number, $Ri_ g$, is commonly adopted to represent the dynamics of SABL.
-Here, we define $Ri_g$ as